 What can I do after failing DecisionLogic?

-Significant deposits in the next few days along with a clean account can change a decline back into an approval.
+New deposits coming in during the week along with a clean account can change a decline back into an approval.

 How do I pass a DecisionLogic check?

 Discuss with the lender in advance what will be required for you to pass.
 They may not tell you but find out as much information as you can.
 If you are not given the criteria, tell them what your current and recent balances are and ask if that will be good enough to pass and close the loan.

 If any lender wants to do an account verification such as Decisionlogic, ask beforehand what they are looking for and also what will be required for your request to be completed and funded.